-Mindoka and South Mindoka were both settled around 1905.
-The two communities were located about one and a half kilometres from one another.
+Mindoka and South Mindoka both came to life around 1905.
+The two communities were located about 1 1/2 kilometres from one another.

 Mindoka began as a as a small section village on the Temiskaming & Northern Ontario Railway (later Ontario Northland Railway).
 It included a station, siding, water tower, about half a dozen dwellings and a bunkhouse for the railway workers.
-A general store and post office were opened in 1926.
+A general store and post office followed in 1926.

-Both settlements were hard hit by the depression.
-The store and post office in Mindoka closed in 1947.
-By the 50s, most of the residents had left.
+The depression hit both settlement hard.
+As a result, the store and post office in Mindoka closed in 1947.
+Consequently, by the 50s, most of the residents had left.

 South Mindoka lasted a little longer.
 The store closed in 1949 and by the 1960s, the community was completely empty.
 Learn more